Universal Church of the Kingdom of God: Victoria Climbié's death (UK)

-Victoria Climbié was an eight-year-old child whose cruel death in the UK led to major changes in child protection policies.
+Victoria Climbié was an eight-year-old child whose murder in the UK led to major changes in child protection policies.
 She died from abuse and neglect while living with her great-aunt Marie-Therese Kouao and the aunt's boyfriend.
 Victoria was seen by dozens of social workers, nurses, doctors and police officers before she died, and by a pastor of the UCKG, but all failed to spot or stop the abuse.
 Kouao and her boyfriend were charged with child cruelty and murder.
 During police interviews, both claimed that Victoria was possessed by evil spirits.
 They were both convicted of murder and sentenced to life imprisonment.
 Victoria's murder led to a public inquiry which investigated the role of social services, the National Health Service, the Universal Church of the Kingdom of God, and the police in her death.

-In February 2000 UCKG Pastor Álvaro Lima saw the girl and expressed the view that she was possessed by an evil spirit, saying in a written statement to the inquiry that Victoria had told him "that Satan controlled her life, that Satan had told her to burn her body".
+In February 2000 UCKG Pastor Álvaro Lima, later promoted to a UCKG bishop (and Led the UK headquarters from 2016 to 2021), saw the girl and expressed the view that she was possessed by an evil spirit, saying in a written statement to the inquiry that Victoria had told him "that Satan controlled her life, that Satan had told her to burn her body".
 He advised Kouao to bring Victoria back to the church a week later, saying later he suspected she was being abused, but he did not notify any officials.
 He prayed for her with an assistant.
-He saw her again several days later with her great aunt (pretending to be Climbié's mother), and advised Kouao to take the girl to the hospital, where she died of her abuse.
+He saw her again several days later with her great-aunt (pretending to be Climbié's mother), and advised Kouao to take the girl to the hospital, where she died of her abuse.
 The UCKG had been planning to hold a service to "cast out the devil" from her on the day she died.

+Following Climbié's death, the UCKG stated that they had placed safeguarding measures in place to prevent the use of "strong prayers" on children.
+In 2023, the BBC reported that "strong prayers" had been used on a 16 year old boy in the UK, prompting questions as to the effectiveness of these measures.

+Murder of Lucas Terra

+The Lucas Terra case refers to the rape and murder of 14-year-old Lucas Vargas Terra.
+The crime took place on March 21, 2001, in Salvador, within the Brazilian state of Bahia, and was committed by two pastors of the Universal Church of the Kingdom of God.